nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Delete all students : `clear`

 Deletes all existing students from **Class Manager 2023**.
 This command will not delete the data file.
-Use the `undo` command to undo this command.
+Use the `undo` command to undo this change.

 Format: `clear`

 Displayed result if `clear` is successful: `Class Manager has been cleared!`

 [Back to Table of Contents](#table-of-contents)